Westpac vs Ya-Hi, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Westpac has around 255 financial instruments while Ya-Hi allows you to trade around 255 financial instruments available.
+Westpac has around 255 financial instruments whilst Ya-Hi allows you to trade around 255 financial instruments on their platform.

 Westpac and Ya-Hi Contact Details

-Being able to contact a broker easily is important.
+Being able to contact a broker through many ways is vital.
 Westpac and Ya-Hi have the following contact details and social medias that you can use.

 |